Table Of Contents

 • Dark patches on the skin

-Insulin resistance can lead to dark patches on the neck, armpits, or groin area, a condition called acanthosis nigricans.
+Insulin resistance can cause dark patches (acanthosis nigricans) on the neck, armpits, or groin area.

 • Fatigue and low energy levels